Private Security Companies:

 This standard is accompanied by a conformity assessment standard.
-This second product supplements and builds upon ISO/IEC Standard 17021:2011 Conformity Assessment — Requirements for bodies providing audit and certification of management systems.
+This second product supplements and builds upon ISO/IEC Standard 17021:2011 Conformity Assessment - Requirements for bodies providing audit and certification of management systems.
 Whereas the ISO/IEC standard provides general guidance for conformity assessment to any management standard, the ANSI/ASIS standard is specific to the requirements of auditing private security functions.
 It includes requirements and guidance on the management of audit programs, conduct of internal or external audit of the management system and private security company operations, human rights considerations, as well as the competence and evaluation of auditors.
-This standard will enable certification bodies to become accredited for and to provide independent, third party audits of PSCs.
+This standard enables certification bodies to become accredited for and to provide independent, third party audits of PSCs.
 Such certification will provide a measure of due diligence in the selection of PSCs, by providing an independent review that a company can in fact, operate in accordance with the good practices of The Montreux Document On Pertinent Legal Obligations and Good Practices for States Related to Operations of Private Military and Security Companies During Armed Conflict and the International Code of Conduct for Private Security Service Providers.

 The Montreux Document